 Ryan, the twelve-year-old, said something interesting to me yesterday.
 He said, “Daddy, I’ve never seen a snow this big.
 Is this one of those like you got when you were a kid?”
 I said, “Yes, son, it is.
 It really is.”
 Following that conversation, I thought to myself, “Here is a boy twelve years old, and yet he’s just now seeing a snow this big.
 What should I make of that?”
 What I made of it is that our weather seems to have changed even over the course of my lifetime.

-But, please, don’t put me on the global warming bandwagon with Al Gore and the others just yet.
-I have no point of reference for the weather in other parts of the world.
-Furthermore, even if our planet is getting warmer, it doesn’t necessarily follow that the increase is the result of what mankind has been doing to the planet.
-Maybe we have simply entered into a different long-term weather cycle.
+But, please, don’t place me at the front of the global warming bandwagon just yet.
+For one thing, I have no point of reference for the weather in other parts of the world.
+For another, even if our planet is getting warmer, it doesn’t necessarily follow that the increase is the result of what mankind has been doing to the planet.
+Maybe we have simply entered into a different longterm weather cycle.

-What I’m absolutely, positively, don’t have a doubt in my mind about, 100% sure of is that global warming isn’t going to bring about the end of life of earth.
+What I’m absolutely, positively, 100% sure of is that global warming isn’t going to bring about the end of life of earth.
 I’ve studied Bible prophecy and I know how things are going to play out.
 Yes, the book of The Revelation describes ecological disasters and cataclysmic events, but they all take place under the sovereign control of God.
 Our weather operates inside His mighty hands.

 So, Chicken Little, calm down and know that God is in charge of such big departments as the weather and life on earth.
 I don’t mean to convey a “don’t worry, be happy” attitude, because much of the prophesied stuff for this earth’s future is very grim.
 But let’s never forget that God is in control.
 Not man.
 Not mother nature.
 Not mother earth.
 Not big business.
 Not Greenpeace.
 Not the United Nations.
 There is no panic in heaven, and the whole situation down here is in no way spiraling toward some undetermined end.